Why you need to register and sign in for BBC iPlayer

 Critics suggest that it also enables the BBC to find and penalise those not paying their licence fees and while that is possible, with the Beeb itself admitting that email accounts can be cross-referenced to find those who are watching but not paying for the privilege, that isn't the main reason.

 It promises that online surveillance is not being adopted and IP addresses of those watching will not be sought.
-In future it might implement systems whereby those not paying the licence fee cannot access BBC iPlayer, due to a Government request, but that is still in the discussion phase.
+In future it might implement systems whereby those not paying the licence fee cannot access BBC iPlayer, due to a Government request, but that is still in discussion.

 What is a BBC account?